Will the organisers at Veg Expo 2014 accept our offer to have an actual expert speak on GMOs at their event?

 I was initially hesitant to write about Veg Expo.
 There’s very little buzz about this event so far, and I do not want to give them more attention.
 At the same time, however, the public should be informed about the claims Veg Expo is making and who is actually speaking at the event.
 One of the goals of our Skepti-Forum project is to evaluate advertising claims, then educate the public if there seems to be deception.
 One aspect of skepticism I value is consumer protection.
 For that reason, I made the decision to raise this discussion and I hope this piece encourages critical thinking more than it promotes the event.

 We invite you to join our Canadian GMO Forum on Facebook to discuss GM issues in a Canadian context.
 The Canadian GMO Forum is a platform for exchanging and discussing information on Canadian genetic-modification issues.
 Topics can range from society to environment to science and beyond.
 This forum will also serve to share current events, political actions, and educational talks.
 For a broader perspective, you’re also welcome to come talk to our International community in GMO Skepti-Forum on Facebook.
-If you’re looking for our other groups and projects, you can find our directory here.

 The main issue I have with Veg Expo is their promotion of Jeffrey Smith as a world expert on genetically-modified organisms.
 I dispute that claim.

 VEG Expo 2014 is Canada’s largest EVERYTHING VEGAN & VEGETARIAN event.
 Bringing it back to basics of how you look at food.
 Find out the truth about GMO’s from world renowned expert, enjoy information sessions and cooking demonstrations from celebrated local chefs.

 Following are a few of their advertisements promoting Jeffrey Smith as a world expert on GMOs:

 For your convenience, here are the hyperlinks shared in the image and a few other sources taking a critical look at Smith: